saulojoab/AxiteEditor/README.md

 ![alt text](https://i.imgur.com/TsoMEow.png)

 # The Team:
 Currently, I'm developing the code editor all by myself.
+Feel free to help me out!